-To set the IP address and subnet mask of the FastEthernet Management Interface:
+To set the IP address and subnet mask of the Management Interface, use the following command:

-Step 1 From the SCE(config if) # prompt, type ip address new-address subnet-mask and press Enter.
+From the SCE(config if) # prompt, type ip address ip-address subnet-mask and press Enter.

 The command might fail if there is a routing table entry that is not part of the new subnet, defined by the new IP address and subnet mask.